One Month in Italy – Our Itinerary

 Exploring Siena

 The Hotel Albergo Chiusarelli was amazing!
-Great location, great food, and managed to accommodate us when we decided to add an extra night at the last-minute… Not easy to do on the day of The Palio!
+Great location and great food plus they managed to accommodate us when we decided to add an extra night at the last minute… Not easy to do on the day of The Palio!

 Read about Planning Your Trip to See Il Palio – Italy’s Craziest Horse Race